brunojppb/brunojppb.github.io/_posts/2022-01-19-elixir-phoenix-typescript-react.md

 the same domain, so it's pretty sure that you allow requests to come and go from your own domain.

-During development, we are running our Phoenix app at port `4000` and our React app in port `3000`, we need to find a way for requests made by our React app to `localhost:3000/api/users` to be captured by some sort of proxy and forwarded to our Phoenix backend at port `4000`.
+During development, we are running our Phoenix app at port `4000` and our React app at port `3000`, we need to find a way for requests made by our React app to `localhost:3000/api/users` to be captured by some sort of proxy and forwarded to our Phoenix backend at port `4000`.

 Luckily, Vite saves the day again by providing us with the server proxy configuration.